mapuchuu/MiniBusBoard/README.md

 ## MiniBusBoard
+### Real-time Bus Arrival Display with ESP32, AWS Lambda, and OneBusAway API

+MiniBusBoard is a budget ESP32-powered display that provides live bus arrivals for any stop in Seattle.
+Unlike standard transit apps, it filters out canceled arrivals, so users only see buses that are actually coming.
+This project was inspired by the lack of real-time arrival boards in my metro region.
+MiniBusBoard brings accurate arrival times to any stop for just $16 in hardware:

+1x ESP32 Microcontroller
+2x SSD1306OLED Display
+1x LCD 16x2 (I2C)
+1x Membrane Keypad
+1x Potentiometer (optional)
+1x any 5V supply

-An ESP32 project I built to display live arrivals for any bus stop in Seattle, but it also works for any of the following transit regions.
+This version works for the Puget Sound region, but it can be configured to work for any of the following transit regions.

  - New York, NY
  - Puget Sound, WA